LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

-\item \textbf{Increasing Problem Decomposition:} Eight participants acknowledged that LLMs encouraged or necessitated problem decomposition into smaller, more manageable components.
+We consider design to be the process of finding solutions and creating a more detailed technical plan as a result of the requirements-finding process \cite{AWSndsdlc}, where ideation is a critical component in designing.
+Decomposition is also part of the design process, and Chattopadhyay et al. have noted how developers employ particular strategies in order to decompose their tasks into smaller units \cite{chattopadhyay2019latent}. \begin{itemize} \item \textbf{Increasing Problem Decomposition:} Eight participants acknowledged that LLMs encouraged or necessitated problem decomposition into smaller, more manageable components.
 This is because LLMs can only take in a limited amount of information at a given time.
-Consequently, participants needed to either decompose their problems for the LLMs or provide their already decomposed problems.
 P4 shared that for him, ChatGPT ``\textit{might force me to break [problems] down [...]
 I guess it might be a good forcing function to make me break them down in the subtasks and subrequirements [...]
-If I can't explain it to ChatGPT, then it might be an indicator that I don't yet understand it.}''

-\item \textbf{Utilizing for Ideation:} Six participants acknowledged using LLMs for ideation, leveraging their extensive knowledge bases and generative capabilities.
-Participants highlighted LLMs' abilities to generate diverse ideas, albeit with varying levels of accuracy.
-Because of LLMs' broad bases of knowledge and generative capabilities (further discussed in Section \ref{sec:devlearning}), they could be relied on as a source of ideas.
-P12 shared that for them, ``\textit{Probably the ideation stage is where [Bard] shines the most, because you can't trust it to be accurate or exactly what you want, but you can trust it to generate some cool content for you, some cool code ideas, some cool writing ideas.}''
+If I can't explain it to ChatGPT, then it might be an indicator that I don't yet understand it.}'' \item \textbf{Utilizing for Ideation:} Six participants acknowledged using LLMs for ideation, leveraging their extensive knowledge bases and generative capabilities.
+P12 shared that for them, ``\textit{Probably the ideation stage is where [Bard] shines the most, because you can't trust it to be accurate or exactly what you want, but you can trust it to generate some cool content for you, some cool code ideas, some cool writing ideas.}'' \end{itemize} \paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Inapplicable for Decomposition:} Seven participants shared that LLMs have not affected their problem decomposition, viewing that as inherently reliant on individual reasoning.
+P13, for instance, stated, ``I don't think [it has impacted decomposition].
+I like planning them myself and then going to ChatGPT for more fine-grained planning about how I should actually implement the code.'' \item \textbf{Stubborn Responses:} Six participants noted that LLMs were stubborn, which could limit their usefulness while designing.
+P11 remarked on ChatGPT's struggles to adapt to new input: ``\textit{[ChatGPT] doesn't do a good job of changing itself.}'' \end{itemize}